 The Bagel Company – Helena

-Helena’s Bagel Company was the third shop to start baking bagels in Montana, and it has consistently been ranked as one of the best.
+The Bagel Company in Helena was the third shop to start baking bagels in Montana, and it has consistently been ranked as one of the best.
 Their first location opened on Last Chance Gulch back in 1994, when bagels were still a rarity in the Treasure State.

 In 2002, the shop’s new owners decided to dip a toe into the world of specialty coffee and started roasting their own beans.
 From there, the Bagel Company’s popularity just kept growing, and they opened a second location on 11th Ave. a decade and a half after their initial start.